crypto-org-chain/chain-docs/docs/chain-details/introduction.md

 Accordingly, we propose Crypto.com Chain, the next generation decentralized mobile payment protocol, the most efficient and secure way to pay and be paid in crypto, anywhere, any crypto at little to no cost.
 Crypto.com Chain will deliver on its vision by developing innovative technology components and processes catered specifically to cryptocurrency payment, while leveraging proven blockchain technology structural design elements.

 Our vision is to accelerate the world's development, adoption of and transition to cryptocurrency.
-Crypto.com Chain aims to be the best way to pay and be paid in crypto, anywhere, anytime and using any crypto — at little to no cost.
+This resonates with Crypto.com’s mission: to accelerate the world's transition to cryptocurrency, powered by Crypto.com Chain.

+## Design Goals
+On the technical side, Crypto.com chain has the following design goals:

+1. **"*Security*"**: robust and well-understood primitives and implementation are favoured

+1. **"Scalability"**: parts that hinder overall latency, throughput, lightweight client support, etc. should be mitigated

+1. **"Multi-party"**: the system should permit multi-party operation; anything that puts trust in a single party should be opt-in

+1. **"Long-term operation"**: there needs to be a leeway for backwards- and forwards-compatibility etc.

+1. **"Developer ecosystem"**: external developers can easily work with Chain, regardless of their used programming language; better support for DeFi use cases, e.g., support cross-chain asset transfers and communications.